Code Red Scenario: Government Portal Crisis

 Guided Investigation Clues

-Clue 1 (Minute 5): “Government network forensics reveal Code Red worm exploiting IIS buffer overflow vulnerability in servers hosting 40+ citizen service websites.
-The memory-only worm is spreading autonomously through Department of Public Services infrastructure, defacing tax portals and government websites with ‘HELLO!
+Clue 1 (Minute 5): “Government network forensics reveal active exploitation of an IIS buffer overflow vulnerability in servers hosting 40+ government service websites.
+A memory-resident infection is spreading autonomously through government infrastructure, defacing tax portals and government websites with ‘HELLO!
 Welcome to http://www.worm.com!
-Hacked By Chinese!’ messages during final 48 hours of tax season.”
+Hacked By Chinese!’ messages during the final 48 hours of tax season.”

 Clue 2 (Minute 10): “Federal cybersecurity monitoring shows infected government servers generating massive internet scanning traffic and participating in coordinated attacks against Department of Defense and critical infrastructure targets.
 System assessment reveals the department delayed IIS patches during tax season to avoid disrupting critical citizen services, creating widespread vulnerability across government infrastructure serving 2.5 million citizens.”

-Clue 3 (Minute 15): “Internet traffic analysis reveals Department of Public Services servers attacking other government agencies and federal systems across the internet.
-Captain Mitchell reports 500,000 citizens unable to file taxes with 36-hour deadline remaining, while Agent Park confirms FBI investigation of government infrastructure participating in potential national security threats through coordinated attack coordination.”
+Clue 3 (Minute 15): “Internet traffic analysis reveals government servers attacking other government agencies and federal systems across the internet.
+Maria Gonzalez reports 500,000 citizens unable to file taxes with 36-hour deadline remaining, while Agent Lisa Montgomery confirms FBI Cyber Division investigation of government infrastructure participating in potential national security threats through coordinated attack coordination.”

 Pre-Defined Response Options